BGA Conference 2026

 The conference features academic research on poignant topics within the board game and TTRPG communities, with insights from faculty, researchers, emerging scholars, and practitioners.

-Join us for two days of discussion, networking, research, and fun at the Strong Museum, devoted to the history and exploration of play.
+Join us for three days of discussion, networking, research, and fun at the Strong Museum, devoted to the history and exploration of play.

 Attendance Options: